 Seeds range from fruits and vegetables to ornamental flowers, herbs, and more.
 Our inventory is always changing.
 Some seeds come from commercial growers; others come from plants grown by neighborhood gardeners.

-We have a display with different resources available to you, including print books, print outs, and which can be copied.
+We have a display with different resources available to you, including print books, print outs, all of which can be copied.
 We will also be holding different programs with Cornell Cooperative Extension about sustainable gardening, seed saving, etc. Please watch our newsletter, website, and newsletter to see these offerings.

 HOW TO DONATE SEEDS

 Please contact our director at firstname.lastname@example.org to donate seeds, which have been dried, and that are free of mold, for us to add to our collection.